About Modems¶

 Other modems are available however, including but not limited to

-A term that appears regularly is 'TNC' or Terminal Node Controller, and often Modem & TNC are used interchangably, however I have made a choice to not conflate the two items.
+A term that appears regularly is 'TNC' or Terminal Node Controller, and often Modem & TNC are used interchangeably, however I have made a choice to not conflate the two items.

 A TNC is a device containing not only the modem hardware, but often the Node software, personal mail, the entire logic for the AX.25 system and higher level protocols such as NET/ROM.
 It is effectively a complete networking computer in a box that you connected to with your computer over a serial link when computational power was a luxury not a right.